 ‘Kakiage’ is a type of Tempura made with a variety of chopped or thinly sliced ingredients.
 When I cook Tempura, I almost always end up having some leftover batter.
-I often make ‘Kakiage’ to use up the leftover batter.
+Then I make ‘Kakiage’ to use up the batter.
 This ‘Nattō & Parsley Kakiage’ is a very unique one.
 Nattō lovers would enjoy it.

 2 to 3 Servings